For best experience please turn on javascript and use a modern browser!

 • What is the difference between a Master's and Research Master's programme?

 A Research Master's programme is more focused on research, and as such offers more thorough preparation for motivated students who are looking for an excellent education in Communication Science.
 The Research Master’s is not only to pursue a career that is specifically targeted at doing research.
-Research Master’s graduates have, without exception, found employment in academic as well as professional organisations.
+Research Master’s graduates have found employment in academic as well as professional organisations.
 Graduates are also in an excellent position to apply for a PhD programme.
 Whereas the Master's programme must be completed within one year, the Research Master's takes up to two years.
 Selection is more competitive.

 • I have not yet graduated, may I already apply?

-Admission FAQ:
+Admission

 • May I defer my application?

-Scholarships FAQ:
+Scholarships

-Graduate Record Examinations (GRE) FAQ:
+Graduate Record Examinations (GRE)

 • What is the GRE?

 The GRE is a standardised graduate programme aptitude test that measures verbal, quantitative, and analytic thinking.
 It is intended to assess an applicant’s knowledge and intellectual ability as related to graduate study.
-Decades of research has shown that the GRE is a predictor of study success in master’s programmes, including in Communication Science.
+Decades of research has shown that the GRE is a predictor of study success in Master’s programmes, including in Communication Science.

 • Why is the GRE required?